 FIND GRAMPY INSTRUCTIONS

 Grampy's favorite game is hide and seek.
-He is hiding at a fractional distance between the beginning and the end of the hedge.
+He is hiding at a fractional distance between the beginning and the end of the fence.

 The bottom number 5 in the numeral is the denominator.
-In this example there are 5 equal spaces in the hedge.
+In this example there are 5 equal spaces in the fence.

 The top number 2 in the numeral is the numerator.
 The numerator tells us which equally-spaced position he is hiding behind.